-THEA 140 F/Play Analysis for the Theatre

-From pages to possible stages: an analysis of the play to discover production and performance options inherent in the script.
-The play script will be looked at from the points of view of the various production collaborators: performers, designers, and audience.
+THEA 140 F/Play Analysis for the Theatre From pages to possible stages: an analysis play script will be looked at from the points of view of the various production collaborators: performers, designers, and audience.
 Attendance at on-campus theatrical performances will be required.
 Credits: 3(3-0)